SquareJazz/Pexip-HackJR23/README.md

 acquire new skills while enjoying the journey.

 # The Prize
-The prize for the winning team is Amazon Vouchers a Willingood Puzzle Magic Cube each and some candy kittens.
+The prize for the winning team is Amazon Vouchers, a Willingood Puzzle Magic Cube each and some Candy Kittens.

 <img src='https://media.giphy.com/media/26u49YjOazMMAwTGU/giphy-downsized-large.gif' height="auto" width="auto" />